 When you’ve finished you’re trip, returning the car to the rental place is easy (just a quick car wash works like a miracle), but when you’re trying to sell a car, this can take days to (probably more realistic) weeks.
 We actually didn’t manage to sell our car at all in the end and sold it back to Travellers Autobarn (where we bought it) for not even half the price we bought it.
 This place is literally the worst place to buy a car if you ask us now, but unfortunately there just aren’t that many options and you never have that much time to do thorough research, and they know it.

 When you travel around June-August, realize that this is Winter time in Australia, so low season and there will be a lot less tourists around to buy the car from you in the end.
 That time waiting anxiously to sell your time can be much better spend, I’m sure!

 Whitsunday Islands – A Must See When Backpacking Around Australia!

 Organized Backpacking Tours Australia

 How much money do you need to travel to Australia when you want to do organized tours?
-There are a couple of 3-day tours that you probably definitely want to do in Australia, such as: Fraser Island 4WD Safari, Whitsunday Island Sailing Trip, Kakadu National Park Visit and the Uluru/Kata Tjuta Tour.
+There are a couple of 3-day tours that you probably definitely want to do in Australia, such as: Fraser Island 4WD Safari, Whitsunday Island Sailing Trip, Kakadu National Park Visit and the Uluru/Ayers Rock and Kata Tjuta Tour.
 The average cost to travel to Australia with these kind of tours are around AUS $ 400-500 in average for the 3 days.